avary-kolasinski/TheDI/AgeVSHealth.md

 axis([0 70 0  100])

-title('The correlation between age of first drug use and depression (relative)')
+title('The correlation between age of first drug use and depression (relative).')

 xlabel('Range of Age (0=0-9, 1=10-19, etc)')

-ylabel('Percent People Reported Depressed who Use Drugs')
+ylabel('Percent People Reported Depressed (who have used drugs)')

 hold on